 The screenshot above shows the web interface after making changes to my code.
 You can compare this screenshot to the previous one above to confirm that the continuous deployment feature works perfectly.

-Summarily, we have been able to learn how we can create an App Service Plan and set up continuous deployment for our code hosted on GitHub.
-This enables the quick flow of code projects between the dev and ops team in an organization as things will be done faster than expected.
+Summarily, we have learned how to create an App Service Plan and set up continuous deployment for our code hosted on GitHub.
+Moreover, This enables the quick flow of code projects between the dev and ops team in an organization, as things will be done faster than expected.